SE-DueTo/DueTo-Documentation/Testplan.md

 |Technique Objective    | Ensure that user interactions with frontend and the view work properly     |
 |Technique              | Converting Cucumber .feature-files (see [feature-files](https://github.com/SE-DueTo/dueto-frontend/tree/main/features)) into UI tests with React |
 |Required Tools         | Since UI tests are included in the unit tests with React, the same applies as in [5.1.1](#511-user-interface-testing) |
+|Success Criteria 	|All UI tests pass.
+Pipeline is able to test FE
 |Special Considerations | -                                                                    |

 #### 5.1.3 Integration Testing (API Testing)